Statistical hyperbolicity in Teichm\"uller space: The geometry of statistically thick geodesics

 We now give the proof of Theorem~\ref{thm:partiallyThickIntervalsAreClose}. \begin{proof}[Proof of Theorem~\ref{thm:partiallyThickIntervalsAreClose}] We will find $L$ so that the conclusion of the theorem applies to any subinterval $I$ with $L\leq \len(I)\leq 2L$ and $\thickfrac_\epsilon(I)\geq \theta$.
 This will suffice because any long interval with $\thickfrac_\epsilon\geq \theta$ can be partitioned into subintervals satisfying this length condition, one of which must have $\thickfrac_\epsilon \geq \theta$.

-Recall that the (coarsely defined) projection $\pi_S\colon \T(S)\to \CC(S)$ sends a point $w\in \T(S)$ to a choice of simple closed curve in the Bers marking $\mu_w$.
-(The set of choices lie in a set of diameter at most $2$ in the curve complex).
+Recall that the (coarsely defined) projection $\pi_S\colon \T(S)\to \CC(S)$ sends a point $w\in \T(S)$ to the set of simple closed curve in the Bers marking $\mu_w$ (which is a set of diameter $2$ in the curve complex).
 The work of Masur--Minsky \cite{MM} shows that there are universal constants $K,C$ so that Teichm\"uller geodesics project to (unparametrized) $(K,C)$--quasi-geodesics under $\pi_S$.
 By the hyperbolicity of $\CC(S)$ (see \S\ref{sec:curve_graph}), each quasi-geodesic fellow travels any geodesic with the same endpoints, and so there is a constant $\tau > 0$ so that every $(K,C)$--quasi-triangle in $\CC(S)$ is $\tau$--thin.
+We may furthermore assume that $\tau \geq \B$.

 By Theorem~\ref{prop:def-prog} the interval $I$ moves a definite amount in $\CC(S)$; that is, by making $L$ large, we can arrange for $I$ to project to an arbitrarily long subsegment of the (unparametrized) quasi-geodesic $\pi_S([x,y])$.
 In particular, by choosing $L$ sufficiently large, we can ensure that there is a point $w\in I$ so that either